ansarilaith/laith-taha/FunBoard/v2/bin/README.md

 1. The next test is for WiFi.
 During this test, the ESP32 will
  1) scan local access points and print them to the terminal,
  2) connect to the access point with essid `youressid`,
  3) set the local time using NTP (10 tries), and 4) download data from eziot.link.
-If data is downloaded from eziot.link, WiFi id OKAY.
+If data is downloaded from eziot.link, WiFi is OKAY.
 See **ERROR 8**.

 1. Finally, you will be prompted to re-write the test version of `main.py` with a regular version.